 Heavy Duty Equipment Technician: Overhaul, repair and service equipment such as graders, loaders, bulldozers, shovels, tractors, trucks, forklifts, drills, and wheeled and tracked vehicles.
 Working from manufacturers' specifications, they identify and repair problems in structural, mechanical, or hydraulic systems.
 Heavy Duty Equipment Technicians also work on industrial and construction vehicles, such as mining trucks and bulldozers; on heavy equipment used in construction, forestry, materials handling, landscaping, and land clearing; as well as on buses and large trucks.

 Diesel Engine Mechanic: Install, repair, and maintain all internal combustion diesel engines and components as used in transport, construction, and marine.

 Transport Trailer Technician: Maintain, rebuild, overhaul, recondition, repair and diagnostic troubleshoot commercial truck trailers.

-Commercial Transport, Heavy Duty, Transport Trailer, or Diesel Engine sales or parts, parts or sales manager, business or dealership owner, college instructor, mechanical engineer.
+Truck and Transport/Heavy Duty /Transport Trailer/Diesel Engine service technician, sales or parts, parts or sales manager, business or dealership owner, college instructor.

 Location: Northern Lights College Fort St John and South Peace Dawson Creek campuses.

 Fees: Current Fee Schedule